caoilte/conduktor-ta/README.md

 My output format was somewhat random.
 I thought it would be handy to include the record metadata, so I threw that in but left the timestamp out so the tests would produce more consistent results.
 I prevaricated over how to represent the record in the server response.
 I tried out encoding it as embedded JSON, but for some reason I couldn't quickly figure out it rendered score as an Int instead of a Decimal so I left it rendering an escaped string instead.
 I left the code to render as embedded JSON commented out.

+I could have created a single Kafka Consumer that is reused on every HTTP request but it isn't thread safe so the small amount of extra work to create a new one for each request felt important to do.

 ## Instructions to run tests

 My tests assume that the following have been run locally,